The Tenses

 Note:-

-The present continuous is usually used with doing verbs (verbs of action) not with verbs of state.
-The following verbs are not used in the continuous form:-
+present continuous is usually used with doing verbs (verbs of action) not with

 Conditions: belong, cost, need, own, seem